hautph/vmware/DEPLOYMENT.md

 ## Node.js Hosting Deployment

-For production deployment with full functionality, use a Node.js hosting platform:
+For production deployment with full functionality including the comprehensive vSAN Cost Calculator, use a Node.js hosting platform:

 ### Heroku
 ```bash